tarikfayad/FTGooglePlacesAPI/README.md

 ### CocoaPods

-*FTGooglePlacesAPI* is available as a CocoaPod

-    pod 'FTGooglePlacesAPI'
+*TFGooglePlacesAPI* does not yet support Cocoapods

 ### Manual (or using git submodule)
- 1. Implement [AFNetworking 2.0][4]
+ 1. Implement [AFNetworking 2.5][4]
-    - FTGooglePlacesAPI uses AFNetworking 2.0 for all of its networking.
-Why?
-Because it rocks!
  2. Download source files from this repository
-    - Or use GIT submodule ( `git submodule add git@github.com:FuerteInternational/FTGooglePlacesAPI.git` )
+    - Or use GIT submodule ( `git submodule add git@github.com:tarikfayad/TFGooglePlacesAPI.git` )
- 3. Add all files from *FTGooglePlacesAPI* folder to your project's target
+ 3. Add all files from *TFGooglePlacesAPI* folder to your project's target

 ##Usage